jeffreypersons/CS153-Compilers/HW06/README.md

 # SimpL Programming Language Overview

 ## Setup
+- To ensure it builds and runs on your machine, try: `./build.sh` followed by `./simpl.sh tests/basic_compile1.txt`

 ##### Troubleshooting
 - Ensure your working from the HW06 directory (this will change in future versions)